DockittDockitt

 The PDF has many pages and the conversion is taking a long time.

 Each page must be individually rendered to a canvas and saved as an image, which is computationally intensive for long documents.
-For PDFs with many pages, consider splitting the document into smaller sections first and converting each section separately.
+For PDFs with many pages, split the document into smaller sections first and convert each section separately.

 I only need one specific page as a JPG, not the entire document.

 Use the Dockitt Split PDF tool to extract just the page you need as a single-page PDF, then convert that to JPG.
-This is faster and gives you exactly the image you need without processing the whole document.
+This is faster and gives you exactly the image you need.

 FAQ